Housing initiatives and strategies

 Tenants are eligible to win a monthly prize of a $200 gift voucher and a certificate signed by the Minister for Territory Families and Urban Housing or Minister for Remote Housing and Town Camps, depending on location.

 The monthly awards are designed to recognise and thank tenants who look after their garden and maintain their property.

-Tenants can be nominated any time during the year by a staff member from the Department of Local Government, Housing and Community Development.
+Tenants can be nominated any time during the year by a staff member from Territory Families, Housing and Communities.